scikit-hep/NNDrone/GSoC/README.md

 If the bonus multiplier is attempted, a drone network in JSON format should also be included in the folder.

-Once you complete any of the tasks of this exercise, please send us by e-mail the requested deliverables and the answers to the proposed questions at: s.benson@cern.ch, k.gizdov@cern.ch
+Once you complete any of the tasks of this exercise, please send us by e-mail the requested deliverables and the answers to the proposed questions at: sean.benson@cern.ch, k.gizdov@cern.ch